In fact, along with Brazil and India, the United States has one of the most complex tax systems in the entire world.

 Reporting and filing

-The majority of U.S. states want you to break down how much sales tax you collected from buyers in each county, city and other special taxing jurisdiction.
-This can be difficult if you have a high volume of sales, sell on multiple channels, or simply because your customer’s county and special taxing district can be difficult to determine!
+The majority of U.S. states want you to break down how much sales tax you collect from buyers in each county, city, and other special taxing jurisdiction.
+This can be difficult if you have a high volume of sales, sell on multiple channels, or simply because your customer’s county and special taxing district can be difficult to determine.

-That’s where a sales tax automation solution comes in.
-(We’ll share more on this topic later in this guide!)
-Technology can connect with all the channels on which you sell, pull in all of your transactions, and provide you with a sales tax return-ready report.
+That’s why, at the bare minimum, you should use automated sales tax software like Zamp, which can connect with all the channels on which you sell, pull in all of your transactions, and provide you with a sales tax return-ready report.
 All you need to do is fill in the info from your report and you’re ready to file.
-Or, if you’d rather never touch a sales tax return again, you can AutoFile your sales tax returns in most U.S. states.

 There are a few important considerations to remember when you file sales tax:

-- File “zero returns” – File a sales tax return on your due date even if you don’t have any sales tax due.
-Most states require this, and will levy a penalty if you fail to file, no matter if you had collected sales tax over the taxable period or not.
+• File “zero returns” – File a sales tax return on your due date even if you don’t have any sales tax due.
+Most states require this and will levy a penalty if you fail to file, no matter if you have collected sales tax over the taxable period or not.

-- Don’t discount sales tax discounts – About half the states with a sales tax will allow you to keep a small percentage of the sales tax you’ve collected.
-While this amount is usually around 1% of the sales tax you collected, be sure to take advantage of this free money!
+• Don’t discount sales tax discounts – About half the states with a sales tax will allow you to keep a small percentage of the sales tax you’ve collected.
+While this amount is usually around 1% of the sales tax you collected, it is still free money.

 A Note on Sales Tax Filing for Non-U.S. Sellers

 Most states require that you pay via automated clearing house (ACH) transfer from a U.S. bank account.
-We recommend contacting a good CPA or tax attorney if you need help getting set up to collect sales tax in the U.S.
+We recommend checking out this guide or contacting a good CPA or tax attorney if you need help getting set up to collect sales tax in the U.S.

 Get familiar with the reporting and filing frequency in each state where you have “nexus”